R&H Logo

-When you hire professionals to build on your property, you expect professional results.
-You expect that remodeled kitchen or brand new theater room to make your home more livable while adding long-term value.
-Unfortunately, bad work can ruin those plans, while still costing thousands of dollars.
+When you hire professionals to work on your property, you expect professional results.
+Your remodeled kitchen or new theater room should make your home more livable and add long-term value.
+Unfortunately, bad work can ruin those plans and cost you thousands of dollars.
 You deserved better.
-If you’re ready to sue over poor workmanship, here’s what you need to know.
+Here’s what you need to know if you’re wondering if you can sue a home builder for poor workmanship.

 What is Poor Workmanship?

 Most of us know shoddy work when we see it.
 However, bringing legal action against a contractor for poor construction requires not just retaining the right lawyer, but meeting a legal threshold.
-You cannot sue for poor workmanship unless you can establish it.
+Suing a contractor for poor workmanship means you will have to establish poor workmanship.

 The best way to establish whether professional standards of workmanship were met is to have put them in the contract before the work begins.
 Then, if the final result falls short, your legal case will be on solid footing.